No. 794 | Updated: 27 February 2024

 Witjira National Park

-Tracks in the park are graded in June.
+Tracks in the park are graded in May/June every year.

 Rubbish tips are located 3 kilometres east and west of the Dalhousie campground or at Birdsville for disposal of rubbish.